vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ### 1. Initialize PolyBFT Consensus

 To initialize the PolyBFT consensus, we need to generate the necessary secrets for each node.
-This is done using the `./polygon-edge polybft-secrets` command with the following options:

 <details>
 <summary>Flags</summary>